-Grand Rapids Brewing Company's Game Room.
-Photo courtesy of Grand Rapids Brewing Company
+Photo by Grand Rapids Brewing Company

 Capitalizing on the history of the original brewery that opened in 1893, the Grand Rapids Brewing Company offers small-batch beers using local ingredients as well as a full bar.
-The brewpub also has a private dining room at the back of restaurant with seating for up to 55, in addition to a game room.
+The brewpub also has a private dining room at the back of the restaurant with seating for up to 55, in addition to a game room.

 Part of the growing development of the West Side neighborhood, The Knickerbocker is the latest venture of New Holland Brewing and part of its distilling operations.
-The Knickerbocker features five different areas of event space that can accommodate groups from 24 to 250.
+The Knickerbocker features six different areas of event space that can accommodate groups from 24 to 250.

-Atwater Brewery in downtown Grand Rapids.
-Photo credit: Experience Grand Rapids
+Photo by Experience Grand Rapids

 This Detroit-based brewery offers a semi-private room that can accommodate up to 85 seated.
-The space also features lots of natural lighting, along with a projector and big screen.
+The space also features lots of natural lighting, along with a projector and a big screen.